-- 3) Click the Bullets icon $\stackrel{\text{le}}{=}$ on the ribbon.
-The selected paragraphs will be converted to bullet points (you can also right click on the selected paragraphs to get to the Bullets option). - 4) Click the Bullets icon again.
+3) Click the Bullets icon = on the ribbon.
+The selected paragraphs will be converted to bullet points (you can also right click on the selected paragraphs to get to the Bullets option or use the floating toolbar which appears when you select the text).

+- 4) Click the Bullets icon again.
 The paragraphs will return to normal.
 The icon can be used to turn bullet points on and off for selected paragraphs.
 The arrow next to the icon can be used to customise the way the bullet points look (more on that later). - 5) Click the Numbering icon = on the ribbon.
 The paragraphs will change to a numbered list. - 6) Click the Numbering icon again.
 The paragraphs will return to normal.